State's daily positivity rate drops to 7.09%; deaths up 106, cases rise 4,311

 Florida's total now is 4,408,611 fourth in the nation, behind No. 1 New York, No. 2 California and No. 3 Texas.
 That Florida figure is 20.5 percent of Florida's population, though some people tested more than once.

-The overall positive rate was 13.56 percent Ssturday, which was the same as Friday.
+The overall positive rate was 13.56 percent Saturday, which was the same as Friday.

 The daily rate at one time was around 2-3 percent but has risen to 7.09.
 The two-week high was 16.44 on Aug.
 11. The record is 20.71 percent on July 8 when there were 51,686 tests.